rsperberg/sublime-undocs/source/reference/key_bindings.rst

 Order of Preference for Key Bindings
 ************************************

-Key bindings in a key map file are evaluated in reverse order.
+Key bindings in a key map file are evaluated bottom-to-top.
 The first matching context wins.